MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 This article describes prerequisites, deployment procedures, answers to frequently asked questions, and troubleshooting for Telemetry Dashboard.

+<a name="deployoverview"> </a>

 ## Deploying Telemetry Dashboard components
-<a name="deployoverview"> </a>

 This article helps you deploy the five components of Telemetry Dashboard: the dashboard itself, the processor, the agent, the database, and a shared folder.
 Ensure that you review [Telemetry Dashboard topology, sizing, and bandwidth planning](plan-telemetry-dashboard-deployment.md) for topology, scalability, and hardware guidance before you deploy these components.

 > [!IMPORTANT]
 > If the computers that run the processor and the shared folder pair, and the SQL database aren't joined to a domain, you must install these components by using the script that is described in [Quickly set up Office Telemetry Dashboard on a workgroup or domain-joined computer](https://go.microsoft.com/fwlink/p/?LinkId=266529).

-### Telemetry Dashboard
 <a name="dashboard"> </a>

+## Telemetry Dashboard

 Telemetry Dashboard is an Excel workbook that is configured to connect to a telemetry database.
 Telemetry Dashboard is installed together with Office Professional Plus 2016, Office Standard 2016, and Office 365 ProPlus editions of Office 2016.
 To view it, you must have Excel 2016 installed.
-You can download Office 2016 from the [Evaluation Center](https://go.microsoft.com/fwlink/p/?LinkId=256624).

 After Office 2016 is installed, you can start Telemetry Dashboard by using one of the procedures in the following table: